zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 - JKS format

 :::note
-JKS certificates are only applicable for Java servers.
+JKS certificates are only applicable for Java servers and can't be used for full Zowe installation including the Zowe non-Java servers such as ZSS and ZLUX.
 :::

 3. Certificate signing